Jvillan04/JV-BFOR519-SysAdmin-Project/Phase-2/Phase-2-Tailscale-DETAILS.md

-# Adding Tailscale to Proxmox
+# Phase 2 - Adding Tailscale to Proxmox

 These notes are more for my own reference.
 They show how I installed Tailscale in an LXC in case I ever want to do it again.